Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Fitting to QCT data

 The Marrone-Treanor preferential dissociation model~\cite{MarroneT1963} assumes that vibrationally-excited molecules are more likely to dissociate, with an exponential dependence determined by the model parameter $U$.
-Rewriting Eq.~(\ref{eqn:Zfact}) in logarithmic form, we have:
+Rewriting Eq.~(\ref{eq:Zfact}) in logarithmic form, we have:

-with $T_F$ defined in Eq.~(\ref{eqn:TF}).
+with $T_F$ defined in Eq.~(\ref{eq:TF}).
 We use a nonlinear least squares fit to determine the $U$ model parameter for the nonequilibrium dissociation reactions.

-The results for effective oxygen dissociation with all collision partners are shown in Fig.~\ref{fig:O2_Noneq_Fits}; we have chosen to show oxygen dissociation for brevity, but nitrogen dissociation has been analyzed in the same fashion.
-The Marrone-Treanor model is found to fit the data well: the maximum relative deviation is within 5\% for nitrogen dissociation with partners $\mathrm{N_2}$ and $\mathrm{N}$ and oxygen dissociation with partners $\mathrm{O_2}$ and $\mathrm{O}$, and within 7.5\% for both dissociation reactions of $\mathrm{N_2 + O_2}$ pairs.
+In Fig.~\ref{fig:O2_Noneq_Fits}(a) we show the curve fit to $Z(T,T_\mathrm{v})$ for effective oxygen dissociation with collision partner $\mathrm{N_2}$ at $T=10\,000\,\mathrm{K}$.
+The best fit to the QCT data is achieved for $U = 20\,836 \, \mathrm{K}$.
+We have chosen to show just this one reaction at a single trans-rotational temperature for brevity, but equivalent plots for $Z$ in $\mathrm{O_2}$ dissociation with partners $\mathrm{O_2}$ and $\mathrm{O}$ can be found in Fig.~3.38(a) and 3.38(b) of Ref.~\cite{Chaudhry2018}.
+We have further analyzed nitrogen dissociation with the collision partners listed in Table~\ref{tab:mmt_params} in the same fashion (not shown) and found the Marrone-Treanor model to fit the data well; the maximum relative deviation is within 5\% for nitrogen dissociation with partners $\mathrm{N_2}$ and $\mathrm{N}$ and oxygen dissociation with partners $\mathrm{O_2}$ and $\mathrm{O}$, and within 7.5\% for both dissociation reactions of $\mathrm{N_2 + O_2}$ pairs.

-\subsection{Nonequilibrium Vibrational Energy Change per Dissociation}
+\subsection{Nonequilibrium vibrational energy change per dissociation}

 We now consider the vibrational energy change per dissociation for the nonequilibrium QCT dataset.
 As we have previously described, this term represents the effect of dissociation on the nonequilibrium thermodynamic state.
 In the past, this term's behavior in the limit of extreme thermal nonequilibrium has prevented several preferential dissociation models from being successfully used in CFD (see Ref.~\cite{ChaudhryBSC2018}).